Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

 Partitioning this data set necessarily involves some arbitrariness, introducing splits along the 2D surface.
 To illustrate how this is not necessarily a shortcoming we now consider using the average linkage method on the pull coordinates with covariance and Euclidean distance.
 In Fig.~\ref{f:euc} we show a sequence of three, five and seven clusters.
 This sequence shows the first two partitions occurring roughly along the lines $C_{10}-C_9\approx 1~(0.6)$, corresponding to fixed values of $R_{K^{(\star)}}\sim 0.76~(0.86)$ respectively.\footnote{Approximate linearized equations for these two observables are $R_K \approx R_K^{\star}\approx 1 +0.24(C_9-C_{10})$ when other Wilson coefficients are set to their SM values \cite{Kou:2018nap}.} The variation in the predictions for $R_K$ is shown in Fig.~\ref{f:rkvar} (right), and confirms the conclusion that this split happens along the direction of constant $R_K$ ($O_{13}$).

 In the next step two splits occur.
-First, the dark green group is partitioned in two (now dark green and brown) at some fixed value of $R_K$ as can be confirmed in the right panel, which shows the two new groups separated mostly in $O_{13}$.
-Second, the purple group splits in two (now light green and pink) roughly at $C_{10}\sim 0.07$.
+First, the dark green group is partitioned in two (red and blue cluster in the second row) at some fixed value of $R_K$ as can be confirmed in the right panel, which shows the two new groups separated mostly in $O_{13}$.
+Second, the purple group splits in two (now bright orange and purple) roughly at $C_{10}\sim 0.07$.
 The parallel coordinate plot shows this being due mostly to certain bins of the $P_2$ observable ($O_{11,12}$).
 Note here that while the highlighted benchmark points of the two groups do differ in $O_{13}$, the two groups overlap in this observable.

-Finally in the last step, the light green cluster splits into what is now shown in brown and yellow near $C_9\sim -.95$ and the purple cluster splits into what are now the purple and pink clusters near $C_{10}\sim 0.07$.
+Finally in the last step, the bright orange cluster splits into what is now shown in brown and yellow near $C_9\sim -.95$ and the bright green cluster splits into what are now the light purple and pink clusters near $C_{10}\sim 0.07$.
 These splits are more subtle and due to the combination of multiple observables.